musabgultekin/torchtune/README.md

 &nbsp;

-> Tip: Single GPU recipes expose a number of memory optimizations that aren't available in the distributed versions.
+Single GPU recipes expose a number of memory optimizations that aren't available in the distributed versions.
 These include support for low-precision optimizers from [bitsandbytes](https://huggingface.co/docs/bitsandbytes/main/en/index) and fusing optimizer step with backward to reduce memory footprint from the gradients.
-For memory-constrained setups, we recommend using the single-device configs as a starting point
+For memory-constrained setups, we recommend using the single-device configs as a starting point.
+For example, our default QLoRA config has a peak memory usage of ``~9.3GB``.
+Similarly LoRA on single device with ``batch_size=2`` has a peak memory usage of ``~15.5GB``.
+Both of these are with ``dtype=bf16`` and ``AdamW`` as the optimizer.

 &nbsp;